THE MOST HATED BAND IN THE WORLD

 According to Violent J’s memoir Behind the Paint, Shaggy 2 Dope and Violent J met in elementary school and became best friends due to their common life experiences.
 Both boys lived in extreme poverty and lacked a father figure.
 They both were teased and treated like “scrubs” for their lack of material wealth.
 In middle school Bruce and Utsler decided to embrace to “scrub life” and make it cool to have nothing, calling themselves “the floobs.”
 Even today, ICP glorifies having nothing, being an outsider and a freak similar to how they did in middle school.
 It is this mind set and acceptance of outsiders that attracts a lot of their fans that share a similar unfortunate background.
 Due to this shared identity, ICP offers a space outside of the mainstream culture that denigrates the rich, and celebrates poverty and being an outsider in a society that generally worships wealth and status inviting all “scrubs, misfits, and losers” to join their “Juggalo family” (Petering 2017).
 Overall, the Juggalos as individuals of low social status have joined together to give prestige to the characteristics they share, and make things they have access to cool.

 The fact that many Juggalos are not accepted by mainstream society, and actively resist conventional values, plays a role in their deviant label.
 This rejection contributes to why ICP calls themselves, “the most hated band in the world.”
 Resistance to “the mainstream” through music, styles, and rituals is a shared trait of subcultures when attempting to describe what they are (Haenfler 2014).
 For example, Juggalos subvert the “mainstream” by claiming to invert conventional beauty standards by choosing to glorify “fat bitches,” and “freaks” (Halnon 2014).
+For more information on this topic scroll down to the section labeled “gender power dynamics.”
 Juggalos also tend to practice behaviors that are traditionally frowned upon such as wearing clown face paint, being completely or partially naked, using or selling drugs, and pouring Faygo, a sweetened and colorful soft drink manufactured in Detroit, on one’s own head or on other people during “showers.”

 These specific behaviors are considered deviant to mainstream society, but in ICP they are socially acceptable and constructive contributions to the group’s family vibe and member acceptance and authenticity (Neely 2014).
 For example, at the Gathering of the Juggalos, ICP’s annual festival, the chant “Fam-il-y, Fam-il-y,” and greeting “whoop-whoop,” are pervasive and shouted by and to all participants regardless of familiarity.

 Another aspect that sets the Juggalos apart as deviant, is their unique image.
 It is common knowledge that fashion and style are signficiant markings of authenticity and belonging in subcultures (Force 2009; Haenfler 2014).
-Juggalos are known for their painted clown faces, clown masks and t-shirts, caps and jewerly that feature the symbol of ICP, the hatchet man (Neey 2014).
+Juggalos are known for their painted clown faces, clown masks, t-shirts, and caps and jewelry that feature the symbol of ICP, the hatchet man (Neely 2014).
 They also use tattoos, such as the hatchet man symbol, as a permanent indicator of one’s sense of belonging in their community.
 Overall, Juggalos seem to be primarily brought together by a sense of rejection from mainstream culture.

 THE DARK CARNIVAL